jexxa-projects/Jexxa/README.md

 *   Supported Java environments: Java 11 (or higher)

 *   Documentation:
-    *   [Jexxa-Tutorials](https://github.com/repplix/JexxaTutorials): How to use Jexxa
+    *   [Jexxa-Tutorials](https://github.com/repplix/JexxaTutorials) that show typical use cases
-    *   [Jexxa-Template](https://github.com/repplix/JexxaTemplate): Write your first Jexxa application
+    *   [Jexxa-Template](https://github.com/repplix/JexxaTemplate) for your first Jexxa application
-    *   [Reference guide](https://repplix.github.io/Jexxa/jexxa_reference.html): Realize a project with Jexxa
+    *   [Reference guide](https://repplix.github.io/Jexxa/jexxa_reference.html) when you develop with Jexxa
-    *   [Architecture of Jexxa](https://repplix.github.io/Jexxa/jexxa_architecture.html): Get a deep insight into Jexxa
+    *   [Architecture of Jexxa](https://repplix.github.io/Jexxa/jexxa_architecture.html) to get a deep insight into Jexxa
-    *   [Build Jexxa](docs/BUILD.md): You want to contribute
+    *   [Build Jexxa](docs/BUILD.md) in case you want to contribute

 ## Built With